chrisnajman/to-do-list-v2/README.md

 ### Button: Reorder Entries by Date (asc)

 Disabled until two to-dos have been generated.
 Its function is to sort the to-dos in ascending order if the date sequence gets out of sync.

+> [!NOTE]
-This might occur, for example, if a day is missed and added later or if a to-do is accidentally deleted  and needs to be reinserted.
+> This might occur, for example, if a day is missed and added later, or if a to-do is accidentally deleted  and needs to be reinserted.
+> Something else.

 ### Button: Delete all entries